 There are currently no “Public Member” openings on the VAC.
 Should there be an opening, a new member would be appointed by the President of the Board.
 Members of the public are welcome to attend all VAC meetings.

-11) How can the public be assured that all arguments are being considered by decision makers?
+11) How can the public be assured that public feedback is being considered by decision makers?

 12) Were options other than building one new vessel considered?